ThomasBurleson/angularjs-gsTimelines/README.md

 - Use promises to delay transitions until the images are ready
 - Dynamically modify timescale so unzoom is faster
 - Use of global keypress to unzoom/reverse the timeline
-- Use tile data model to define dynamic zoom from/to information
+- Use data model to dynamically define tile zoom from/to transitions

 Koda #2 Only